 Every public power system is different due to its community's population, geography, climate, natural resources, economy, and local government structure.
 However, all public power systems have in common their purpose: to provide adequate, reliable, not-for-profit electricity at a reasonable price with proper protection of the environment.

-Cuba City will celebrate the importance of public power during our cookout on October 3.
+Cuba City will typically celebrate Public Power Week during the first week of October each year.
 Please check back periodically for more information on this event.